MSCoreLab/BYU-MS-Core-Automative-Proteomics-Tools/tutorials/FA_Workflow_Tutorial/FA_Workflow_Tutorial.md

 ## How to use Fragpipe Analyst to analyze your processed data {#how-to-use-fragpipe-analyst-to-analyze-your-processed-data}

-Now that the processing step has completed, you may see multiple output files in your output directory.
-But the most important ones for Fragpipe Analyst are "experiment.annotation.tsv", "report.pg_matrix", and "report.pr_matrix" under the "dia-quant-output" subfolder.
+Now that the processing step has completed, you should see multiple output files in your output directory.
+The most important files for Fragpipe Analyst are located in the **"fragpipe"** subfolder:

+**Required files:** - `experiment.annotation.tsv` - Contains your experimental design information - `report.pg_matrix.tsv` - Protein group quantification matrix - `report.pr_matrix.tsv` - Precursor quantification matrix (optional, for peptide-level analysis)

+### Step 22: Navigate to output directory

+Navigate to your output directory and locate the root folder.
+You should see a folder structure similar to this:

 ![Root folder directory](./screenshots/Step_22.png)

+### Step 23: Locate required files

+Open the **"fragpipe"** subfolder (or similar subdirectory depending on your Fragpipe version).
+Inside, you should find the required files listed above:

 ![Subfolder directory](./screenshots/Step_23.png)

+⚠️ **Important:** If you cannot find these files, the Fragpipe processing may not have completed successfully.
+Return to Step 21 and verify the run completed with a "DONE" message.